A semi-parametric dynamic conditional correlation framework for risk forecasting: Estimation

 \emph{Remark 2}.
 It is worth noting that direct estimation of $\Omega$ would imply optimizing the AL loss wrt $n(n+1)/2$ additional parameters, that can be hardly feasible for even moderately large cross-sectional dimensions.
-For example, in our empirical analysis, where we work with a portfolio of dimension $n=28$, we would have to estimate 406 distinct $\Omega$ coefficients.
+For example, in our empirical analysis, where we work with a portfolio of dimension $n=28$, we would have to estimate 406 distinct elements of $\Omega$.
 To overcome this issue, correlation targeting can be applied.
 When correlation targeting is used and $R_t$ is modelled as in Equation (\ref{e:dcc_q_targeting}), the estimation procedure is modified to incorporate an intermediate step in which $\widehat{\Sigma}_{\boldsymbol{{\epsilon}}}$ is estimated by the sample variance and covariance matrix of $\widehat{\boldsymbol{{\epsilon}}}_t=\widehat{D}^{-1}_t\mathbf{r}_t$.
 Therefore, the loss in Equation (\ref{e:dcc_al_stage2}) is then optimized only wrt four parameters $(a,b,q,\gamma_0)$.\\

-In step 1, we use the Matlab 2021a ``fmincon'' optimization routine to estimate the ES-CAViaR-IG models.
+In step 1, we use the Matlab 2023a ``fmincon'' optimization routine to estimate the ES-CAViaR-IG models.
 In step 2, the Matlab ``MultiStart'' facility is further employed for ``fmincon'' to improve the robustness of the estimation results.
-We use 5 separate sets of starting points, generating 5 local solutions, then the optimum set among these is finally chosen as the parameter estimates \footnote{Details on ``MultiStart'' are provided in the Matlab documentation \url{https://au.mathworks.com/help/gads/multistart.html}. }
+We use 5 separate sets of starting points, generating 5 local solutions, then the optimum set among these is finally chosen as the parameter estimates.
+The sensitivity of strictly consistent loss functions, such as AL and FZ0, to initial conditions is a well-known problem that typically complicates the estimation of model parameters in semi-parametric risk models \citep{engle2004caviar}.
+Nevertheless, estimation strategies based on the use of multiple initial values, such as the one implemented in this paper, have been found in the literature to be effective in overcoming this sensitivity \citep[see][among others]{tayl2019}.